August 2017 Surety Medicine Teleconference:

 Additional information is available from the FDA at:

-ALERT: Autoinjector Shelf Life Extension Program: Current Information
+ALERT: Autoinjector Shelf Life Extension Program: UPDATED JULY 5, 2017

-The US Food and Drug Administration (FDA) is alerting health care professionals and emergency responders that specific lots of DuoDote combined nerve agent antidote auto-injectors have been approved for shelf life extensions beyond labelled expiration dates, some up to 31 October 2019.
+The US Food and Drug Administration (FDA) is alerting health care professionals and emergency responders that specific lots of DuoDote combined nerve agent antidote auto-injectors have been approved for shelf life extensions beyond labelled expiration dates, some are now extended out to 2022.
 Complete FDA information related to the auto-injector shelf life extension program can be found at: http://www.fda.gov/Drugs/DrugSafety/ucm376367.htm .

 Information on this page also includes the latest updates (4/15/2016) on shelf life